Our Approach to Tutoring Writing

 UT Tyler Writing Center

 With this view of students in mind, we do aim to address concerns with the work as a whole first.
-Our tutors look at how the writing meets the assignment (as much as possible), how the writing works logically, how the writing is organized or structured, and how the writing is researched (to name a few) before dealing with lower order concerns.
+Our consultants look at how the writing meets the assignment (as much as possible), how the writing works logically, how the writing is organized or structured, and how the writing is researched (to name a few) before dealing with lower order concerns.
 We save editing and sentence structure issues until the end of a session if we can.
 We believe that helping students express their ideas and arguments strongly creates more learning that can be applied in more writing situations than working with editing errors.

 While we choose to work with editing issues after the higher order concerns listed above, we do work with editing concerns.
 Our approach is to teach students editing strategies; we do not edit papers for students.
 Our hope is that students will learn enough about writing and editing to make our assistance unnecessary in the future.

 We guarantee that visits to the Writing Center will be a span of time spent discussing student-specific writing assignments, concerns, and questions with an expert reader and writer whose advice is aimed at improving the piece of writing and the writer's skills in creating it.
 We do not promise perfect papers or high grades.